18 Mar 2020

 In these uncertain times, we thought we’d update you on how Wonderlawn are dealing with the COVID-19 virus.

-Firstly, all of our locations across England remain open, and we are still installing our artificial grass in gardens across the UK.
-We don’t see that changing anytime soon.
+Firstly, most of our locations across England remain open, and we are still installing our artificial grass in gardens across the UK.

 All of our site surveys, installations can be carried out without direct contact with the customer, so no worries of passing any infections on.